denis-jdsouza/customer-infrastructure-manager/README.md

 ### Environment Variables

-The `main.py` script requires the following environment variables to be set before execution (e.g., in a CI stage or via the included `.env` file):
+The `main.py` script requires the following environment variables to be set before execution (e.g. in a CI stage or via the included test `.env` file):

 | Variable | Description | Example |
 | :--- | :--- | :--- |